 Early intervention offers the best chance at preventing long-term disability.
 Therefore, it is crucial to recognize the initial symptoms of MS and seek prompt medical attention.
 Read on to learn more.

-Most people with MS experience their first symptoms in their 20s or 30s.
-Some of the most common early indications include:
+Most people with MS experience their first symptoms in their

 Possible vision changes include:

 - blurred vision

 - loss of vision